Melina Mercouri: Personal life

+In 1955, she starred in her first feature film, Stella.
+The film competed at the Cannes Film Festival, and during its screening, she met and fell in love with Jules Dassin.
+She was married to him until the end of her life.

 Death

 Mercouri died on 6 March 1994 at Memorial Sloan Kettering Cancer Center, New York City, from lung cancer.

 Her sole immediate survivor was her husband, Jules Dassin.
 The couple had no children.
-She received a state funeral with Prime Minister's honors.
+She received a state funeral with Prime Minister's honours.
 She was buried at the First Cemetery of Athens four days later.

 The Melina Mercouri Foundation was founded by her widower.
 After her death, UNESCO established the Melina Mercouri International Prize for the Safeguarding and Management of Cultural Landscapes (UNESCO-Greece) which rewards outstanding examples of action to safeguard and enhance the world's major cultural landscapes.